23 Confidence intervals for one proportion

 When computing the standard error for a proportion, take care!

-In general, we do not know if the computed interval straddles the value of \(p\), since the value of \(p\) is usually unknown.
-However, in this contrived example, the CI does straddle the known value of \(p = 0.5\).
+In general, we do not know if the computed confidence interval straddles the actual value of \(p\), since the value of \(p\) is usually unknown.
+However, in this contrived example, the CI does happen to straddle the value of \(p = 0.5\).

 In this case, we know the value of the population parameter: \(p = 0.5\).
-Usually we do not know the value of the parameter:.
-After all, that's why we take a sample; to estimate the value of the population proportion.
+Usually we do not know the value of the parameter.
+After all, that's why we take a sample: to estimate the value of the unknown population proportion.

 Suppose thousands of people rolled a die \(25\) times, and each person found \(\hat{p}\) for their sample, and hence computed the CI for their sample of \(25\) rolls.
 Every sample of \(25\) rolls could produce a different estimate \(\hat{p}\), and so a different value for \(\text{s.e.}(\hat{p})\), and hence a different \(95\)% CI.
 However, about \(95\)% of these thousands of confidence intervals from those thousands of samples would straddle the true proportion \(p\).

-Since we usually don't know the value of \(p\), and we usually only have one sample (and hence one CI), in general we never know whether any single CI computed from our single sample straddles \(p\) or not.
+Since we usually don't know the value of \(p\), and since we usually only have one sample (and hence one CI), in general we never know whether the CI computed from the single sample we have straddles the value of \(p\) or not.

 Again, consider letting the computer simulate the situation.
 Suppose the process of recording the sample proportion of even numbers in \(n = 25\) rolls is repeated fifty times, and for each of those fifty sets of 25 rolls a CI is produced (see the animation below).
-About \(95\)% of those \(95\)% CIs straddle the value \(p = 0.5\) (shown as solid lines)... but some do not (shown as dashed lines).
-Of course, since the value of \(p\) is usually unknown, we never know if our CI from a single sample contains \(p\) or not.
+About \(95\)% of those \(95\)% CIs straddle the value \(p = 0.5\) (shown as solid lines), but some do not (shown as dashed lines).
+Of course, value of \(p\) is usually unknown, so we never know if the CI computed from our single sample contains \(p\) or not.

 Using the \(68\)--\(95\)--\(99.7\) rule produces approximate multipliers and hence approximate CIs.
 In reality, finding the exact multipliers (and hence exact CIs) is more involved.